zootechdrum/trivia_api_flask/README.md

 psql trivia_test < trivia.psql
 python test_flaskr.py

-<span style="color:blue">The first time you run the tests, omit the dropdb command</span>
+:exclamation: The first time you run the tests, omit the dropdb command :exclamation:

+## API Reference

+ ### Getting Started
+ - Authentication: This application does require any authentication for user keys.
+ - This app can only run locally and is not hosted anywhere.
+The backend app is hosted at the default http://127.0.0.1:5000/, which is set as a proxy in the frontend configuration.

+## Error Handling

 ## Deployment N/A